-- (1) Claims arising under §42-9-10, or claiming permanent and total disability pursuant to §42-9-30 (21), occupational disease cases, third-party lien reduction claims, contested death claims, mental/mental injury claims, and cases of concurrent jurisdiction under the South Carolina Workers' Compensation Act and the Federal Longshore and Harbor Workers' Compensation Act must be mediated prior to a hearing. - (a) In contested death claims, a Commissioner must still make a finding that a good faith dependency investigation has been completed. - (b) Except for contested death claims, all claims listed in section (C)(1) would apply only to claims where compensability of the accident is admitted by the employer/carrier.
+A. It is ordered by the Commission that claims arising under Section 42-9-10, or claiming permanent and total disability pursuant to Section 42-9-30 (21), occupational disease cases, third-party lien reduction claims, contested death claims, mental/mental injury claims, and cases of concurrent jurisdiction under the South Carolina Workers' Compensation Act and the Federal Longshore and Harbor Workers' Compensation Act must be mediated prior to a hearing.

+(1) In contested death claims, a Commissioner must still make a finding that a good faith dependency investigation has been completed.

+(2) Except for contested death claims, all claims listed in this section would apply only to claims where compensability of the accident is admitted by the employer/carrier.